patternfly/training-scenarios/react-components/select/step5.md

 Let's begin with customizing the data.

-To change what data is passed around, and back to you on selection, you must implement a `SelectOptionObject` class.
-The only required property is a `toString` function, which converts whatever other data you include in the structure to a string format.
+To change what data is passed around, and back to you on selection, you must implement a class that contains any data you wish to persist and a `toString` function, which converts whatever data you include in the structure to a string format.
 This allows the component to internally compare options for filtering, and gives some limited customization for the option's display.

-1) **Add `SelectOptionObject` to the list of imports from @patternfly/react-core.**

-Your import statement should now look like this:
-`import { Select, SelectOption, SelectVariant, SelectOptionObject } from "@patternfly/react-core";`

-2) **Copy the following `CustomDataState` class, which extends `SelectOptionObject`, into the `App.js` file, outside of the App class:**
+1) **Copy the following `CustomDataState` class into the `App.js` file, outside of the App class:**

 <pre class="file" data-target="clipboard">
-  class CustomDataState implements SelectOptionObject {
+  class CustomDataState {
-    name: string;
-    abbreviation: string;
-    capital: string;
-    founded: number;
     constructor(
-      name: string,
-      abbreviation: string,
-      capital: string,
-      founded: number
+      name,
+      abbreviation,
+      capital,
+      founded
     ) {
       this.name = name;
       this.abbreviation = abbreviation;